akechi-haruka/SEGA835Lib/README.txt

 What can the application be used for?

 * Use IO4 as a VJoy controller.
-* Read MIFARE and FeliCa card UIDs via a real aime reader.
+* Read MIFARE and FeliCa card UIDs via a real Aime reader.
+* Display text on VFDs.
-* LED shenanigans
+* LED shenanigans.
+* Read data from KCA/FGO RFID cards.
+* Retrieve information from CHC-series card printers.
 * Print custom images to CHC-series card printers.
 * Watch a directory for images and auto-print those.
 * ... more to come